Sodium Chloride

 International Assessments and Authorizations

-In 2024, FDA expanded its 2021 voluntary sodium reduction targets in foods.
+In 2024, expanded its 2021 voluntary sodium reduction targets in foods.

 In 2019, dietary reference intakes for sodium were assessed by the National Academies of Sciences, Engineering and Medicine.